alexberriman/newtondb/README.md

 // => { "code": "isa", "name": "Isaac Newton", "university": "berlin" }
 ```

-You can also configure one or more secondary indexes to maintain hashmaps for attributes that are commonly queried.
+You can configure one or more secondary indexes to maintain hashmaps for attributes that are commonly queried.
 For example, if you had a data source of 20,000 scientists, and you often queried against universities, you may want to create a secondary index for the `university` attribute.
 When you then executed the following query:

 ```ts
 $.find({ university: "berlin", isAlive: true });